econokeith/otis/README.md

 OpenVino, etc) for face/object recognition and tracking.
 Each has pros and cons and the user is encouraged to use whichever they feel most comfortable with.
 However, face_recognition is the easiest to use out-of-the-box, and I use it in some of my examples.

-Also note that while OTIS works well with camera tracking, it does require additional servo controller software in order to work with either an Arduino or Raspberry Pi microcontroller.

 ## Display Assets
 ### Shapes